-Sexual harassment is a pattern of unwanted sexual advances, comments, or images.
+Sexual harassment is an illegal pattern of unwanted sexual advances, comments, or images.

 Sometimes it's presented in the form of a trade, called "Quid Pro Quo" harassment.
-For instance, a supervisor might offer a raise or promotion in exchange for sex.
+For instance, a supervisor might offer a raise, promotion, or favorable performance review in exchange for sex.